fat-potato-uk/k8-demo-1/README.md

 -> Install/create a manifest for a published container

--> Proxy & View Endpoints
+-> Port forward & View Endpoints

 -> Node port-forward the port